Kole Calhoun Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.82 team ERA that ranks third across all league pitching staffs.
+- The Rays' 3.83 team ERA ranks fourth among all league pitching staffs.

-- The Rays allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Rays pitchers combine to allow the third-fewest home runs in baseball (143 total, 1.1 per game).

+- Bradley (5-7) gets the starting nod for the Rays in his 17th start of the season.
+He's put together a 5.54 ERA in 74 2/3 innings pitched, with 99 strikeouts.

-- The righty's last appearance came on Sunday against the New York Yankees, when he threw six innings, surrendering four earned runs while allowing four hits.
+- The right-hander last appeared on Saturday, July 29 against the Houston Astros, when he went 3 1/3 innings, allowing five earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.